MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportaddfile.md

 ### -param repFileType [in]

 The type of file.
-This parameter can be one of the following values from the <b>WER_FILE_TYPE</b> enumeration type.
+This parameter can be one of the following values from the **WER_FILE_TYPE** enumeration type.

 <table>
 <tr>